Avignon city guide

 There are various other activities other than sightseeing available during a trip to the area.
 Just a 25 minute drive from the city centre is Amazonia, a Jungle themed park where you can take the kids to have a little run around, have a go on a waterslide and burn off some energy.
 If you fancy yourself as a bit of a chef or just want to learn more about cooking then there are a few courses you can attend.
 The most noticeable are the cookery courses that take place in Les Halles where you start off wandering the market purchasing the fresh Provencal produce, and then cook and taste during a lesson from 9.30am to 1.30pm.
 There are lessons available for children too so the whole family can enjoy the experience.

-Restaurants in Avignon
+Dining in Avignon

 With a large selection of restaurants, cafes and bistros, you are never short of finding a good eatery in the city.
 The Michelin Starred La Vielle Fontaine is notably one of the best in town and definitely worth a visit if you are looking for something special.
 Restaurant Christain Etienne, another Michelin starred restaurant, is located right next to the Palais des Papes with food made from fresh Provencal produce and set menus of up to 7 courses.